blenderous/blenderous.github.io/about.md

 I want to be part of building a programming environment that would be really easy to get familiarized to.
 It would be something that could be used by creatives, developers and executives alike, each in their own way.

-Each one of these would get interact with their machines in their own terms and in their own universe of words.
+Each one of these would get to interact with their machines in their own terms and in their own universe of words.

 It's a far away dream, but we can get there :)